MaidaIjaz/StarWars/README.md

 * Scroll restoration
 * Fuzzy search
-* Fast rendoring through SSR
+* Fast rendering through SSR
 * Mobile and Desktop responsive

 Using SSR and Image components of NextJS provides us with the best performance.
 Google PageSpeed Insights give the following results: